Runbook Examples

 Step 1: Check Current Status

-- SSH to server
+- Connect to the server

 - Run: systemctl status [service-name]